martyav/martyav.github.io/_posts/2019-01-19-wikimedia-week-7.md

 As the weeks wind down, I'll be slowly refocusing on the app.
 I recently mapped out an early version of the quiz app, and hope to get some more wireframes done for the other concepts.
 I need to research libraries and frameworks, practice coding, and tighten up the final designs.

 By the time of my next blog post, I'll hopefully have a good plan forward for the app or apps that I'll be working on, and 18 completed articles on the main site.
 If I don't, I'll still count it as a victory to have gotten as much as I did done.

-The project I'm working on has been sitting for a long time, and the 17 articles I've completed so far (including my pre-work), have been a significant chunk of the work needed to make the API docs more readable.
+The project I'm working on has been necessary for a long time, and the 17 articles I've completed so far -- including those from my trial period -- have been a significant chunk of the work needed to make the API docs more accessible to all.